nickmvincent/simple_research_website/yaml_based/readme.md

 - When you're done, write a commit message that captures the changes

-### Things in the rendercv folder that are NOT in base.yaml

 ### Things in the details.yaml file

 - additional affiliations